Revelation 9:3

 heaven.
 God sent His Son to die on the cross so that we could be given life in

 heaven as a free gift.
-Notice that the devil was originally an angel, but he
+Notice that the devil was

-lost his standing in heaven by rebelling against the authority of God almighty.
+originally an angel, but he lost his standing in heaven by rebelling against

-When human beings rebel against God, they are choosing a fate similar to that
+the authority of God almighty.
+When human beings rebel against God, they are

-which has befallen the devil.
-It’s not God who has chosen to condemn man, but
+devil.
+It is not God who has chosen to condemn man, but it is man who has too

-it’s man who has too often chosen to reject God and His Son Jesus Christ.
+often chosen to reject God and His Son Jesus Christ.

 After telling us about the destruction and